-In detail: the counter DApp
+The counter DApp

 Project structure

-You may find it useful to split DApps into several sub-projects.
+You might find it useful to split DApps into several sub-projects.
 This is especially true for larger, more complex DApps with web-based user interfaces, where it is desirable to test the core logic independently from the user experience.
 Even for a DApp as simple as the counter, however, you will see that the code is split into two sub-projects:

 You will find project definition and configuration files in each